deadbeef84/uncloggr/README.md

 ## Log Format

-uncloggr works best with JSON-formatted logs.
+uncloggr works best with JSON-formatted logs, and is expected to be used with [pino](https://getpino.io/#/)/[bunyan](https://www.npmjs.com/package/bunyan).
 Each log entry should be a JSON object on a single line.
 Common fields:

 - `time` - Timestamp (ISO 8601 format)
 - `level` - Numeric log level (10=TRACE, 20=DEBUG, 30=INFO, 40=WARN, 50=ERROR, 60=FATAL)